Former Manchester City and Barcelona star Yaya Toure open to Malaysia stint? | Goal.com

 On top of European domestic silverware, he has also won the UEFA Champions League with Barcelona, as well as the 2015 Africa Cup of Nations with Ivory Coast, for whom he was capped 101 times.
 He also won four consecutive African Footballer of the Year awards, from 2011 to 2014.

 Interestingly, this is not Toure's first attempt to break into the Southeast Asian market.
-According to Indonesian sources, in 2019 his representative tried finding him a club in the republic, but failed due to his demands and concerns over his fitness.
+According to Indonesian sources, in 2019 his representative tried finding him a club in the republic, but the move eventually never materialised.